saros-project/saros/docs/documentation/getting-started.md

 - [#223](https://github.com/saros-project/saros/issues/223) - Deleting and then re-creating a file with the same name (or moving a file and then moving it back, etc.) causes the session to desynchronize irreparably, requiring a session restart.
 - [#683](https://github.com/saros-project/saros/issues/683) - Creating a file with an unknown file extension (or without a file extension) leads to a session desynchronization.
 Opening the file on the other side, choosing a file type, and then running the recovery might repair the session, but the state could also be irreparable, requiring a session restart.
 - [#684](https://github.com/saros-project/saros/issues/683) - Renaming the content root of the shared module leads to the content being deleted for all other participants.
+- [#698](https://github.com/saros-project/saros/issues/698) - Creating a submodule in a shared directory leads to a session desync.
+- [#699](https://github.com/saros-project/saros/issues/699) - Which resource are marked as excluded is not shared between participants.

 ### Report a Bug